Aparajita1966/AzugaTraining/README.md

 Hello and welcome to my Java training notes.

-This repository contains Java codes for various scenarios and was created during Azuga's training phase under the direction of CodeOps.
+This repository contains Java codes for various scenarios and was created during Azuga's Month 1 training under the direction of CodeOps.
 The codes were written over the course of four weeks and are available on the Github repository.
 They will be available for future referencing and upgrades.
 Any and all contributions are welcome.